-Patent ductus arteriosus occurs when the normal channel between the pulmonary artery and the aorta in the fetus does not close at birth.
+Patent ductus arteriosus is a heart birth defect that occurs when the normal channel between the pulmonary artery and the aorta in the fetus does not close at birth.

 Often there are no symptoms, and the diagnosis is suspected based on a heart murmur the doctor hears with a stethoscope.